GuidoAmbiorix/advanced_fibonacci_pro_v7/institutional-edge-system/README_DOCKER.md

 # Docker Setup for Institutional Edge PRO

-This guide will help you set up the database using Docker.
+This guide will help you set up the entire system (Frontend, Backend, Database, Redis) using Docker.

 ## Prerequisites